BTA Charts

 Step 4 — Verify Tooltips

-Hover over a flow band or a node to confirm that the default tooltip shows the source name, target name, and value.
+Hover over a flow band or a node to confirm that the default tooltip shows the node name, level name, total flow value, and percentage share.
 Tooltip fields can be extended under the Tooltip data role if you need additional measures in the popup.

 Next Steps

-• Read the full Sankey Diagram documentation for advanced options including node ordering, highlight behavior, and conditional formatting.
+• Read the full Sankey Diagram documentation for advanced options including node repositioning, highlight behavior, and small multiples.

 • Explore Shared Concepts to understand data roles and formatting patterns that apply to all BTA Charts visuals.